-The Wissenschaftskolleg regards itself as a place that offers outstanding or promising scholars the opportunity to be relieved for one year of the obligations and distractions of everyday life at a university and to work on or complete a research project that they think promises substantial progress in knowledge.
+The Wissenschaftskolleg regards itself as a place that offers outstanding scholars the opportunity to be relieved for one year of the obligations and distractions of everyday life at a university and to work on or complete a research project of their own choice.
 In the framework of working groups, the stay can focus on a common project undertaken by several Fellows.
-To ensure that living together with circa 40 persons from various disciplines and nations is as stimulating as possible, in past years certain conventions have developed: the Tuesday Colloquium (work in progress), the common meals, and the residence obligation.
+To ensure that living together with about 40 persons from various disciplines and nations is as stimulating as possible, the Wissenschaftskolleg has established certain routines: the Tuesday Colloquium (work in progress), the common meals, and the residence obligation.
 Beyond this, the Fellows themselves shape their scholarly life.
 The Kolleg merely offers rooms and aid in organizing seminars, in establishing scholarly contacts in Berlin, and in inviting guests.
 The Fellows’ partners are welcome at all events, including the common meals.
-If they do scholarly or scientific work and require support, they can avail themselves of the institute’s services.
+If they do scholarly or scientific work and require support, they can avail themselves of the Wissenschaftskolleg’s services.

 The central academic event and forum for an interdisciplinary discussion is the Tuesday Colloquium.
-At one point during the Fellowship, each Fellow will present his or her current research work to the other Fellows in this colloquium, held Tuesdays from 11 a.m. to 1 p.m.
-The lecture should be a presentation of a “work in progress” and at the same time understandable to scholars from unrelated disciplines; it is followed by a discussion.
+Once during the academic year, each Fellow will present his or her current research in this colloquium.
+The lecture should have the character of a workshop report, i.e., should not have already been given elsewhere, and it should also address representatives of other disciplines; discussion will follow it.
 The language of the lecture is either English, German, or French.
 The Wissenschaftskolleg encourages its Fellows – and supports them in this – to hold their lecture in the language in which they can best present their material, even if this means not all the other Fellows will understand them.
 If a Fellow lectures in German or French, the language division of the Fellow Services will provide an English translation of the text, so that English-speaking Fellows can read along during the lecture.